Ethnic riots sweep India's Assam, at least 30 killed

 Assam's chief minister, Tarun Gogoi, told TV network CNN-IBN he hoped the situation would be under control within two days.
 He said about 30,000 villagers have fled their homes and taken shelter in relief camps, but local officials said the numbers were at least twice that.

-The main opposition Bharatiya Janata Party (BJP) criticised Gogoi for not stopping the rioting and Prime Minister Manomhan Singh called the chief minister asking him to do everything possible to halt the violence.
+The main opposition Bharatiya Janata Party (BJP) criticized Gogoi for not stopping the rioting and Prime Minister Manmohan Singh called the chief minister asking him to do everything possible to halt the violence.
 The Hindu nationalist BJP has in the past been accused of fanning religious conflicts.

 Tribal leader Mohilary said relief camps were overcrowded and short of food and medicine because roadblocks across the region had stopped supply trucks.